clux/icebreaker/README.md

 Navigate to `localhost:8000` and watch the hack start itself.
 NB: this requires global installations of the npm modules `browserify` and `bower`.

+TODO: when [testling](https://npmjs.org/package/testling) fixes the `html` option, this would probably be a better option.

 ## License
 Graphics belong to the Deus Ex creators, and should not be used without permission.